 It is said that Joe Pohlen was very generous to anyone down on their luck, especially returned servicemen, and he often helped them financially.

 Joe was also a member of the Catholic Parish of the Church of the Holy Angels from the time he first came to Matamata in 1898.
-He was secretary of the Church Committee for a time from 1924, and in addition to periodic gifts to his church, left 119,000 pounds of investments to his parish.
+He was secretary of the Church Committee for a time from 1924 and, in addition to periodic gifts to his church, left 119,000 pounds of investments to his parish.

 Over a period of six years, interest from the Joseph Pohlen Trust repaid a loan for St Joseph’s Convent School, Matamata, to upgrade the classrooms and an administration block in 1974.

-Eventually, Joe retired from his farm in Mangawhero Road to a house in Matamata, but he still retained his interest in the community.
+Eventually, Joe retired from his farm in Mangawhero Road to a house in Matamata, but still retained his interest in the community.

-He continued to attend race meetings and the Matamata Citizens’ Band contests every year to present the Pohlen Cup.
+He continued to attend race meetings and Matamata Citizens’ Band contests every year to present the Pohlen Cup.

-He agreed to have Pohlen Park named in his honour and was seen at local events such as St Joseph’s Convent school Calf Club Day.
+He agreed to have Pohlen Park named in his honour and was seen at local events such as St Joseph’s Convent School Calf Club Day.

 One of his final and most generous gestures was his gift of 180,000 pounds towards the building of a district general hospital which was to bear his name.
 Unfortunately, this was not completed until after his death.